Frankie Frisch: New York Giants

 Frisch batted over .300 in his last six seasons with New York.
 He was also an expert fielder and a skilled base-runner.
 In 1921, he led the National League with 48 steals, in 1923 in hits, and in 1924 in runs.
 With Frisch adding his fiery competitiveness to the team, the Giants won the World Series in 1921 and 1922, winning the NL pennant the following two seasons as well.

-On September 10, 1924, Frisch went 6-for-7 in a 22-1 rout of the Boston Braves at the Polo Grounds.
+On September 10, 1924, Frisch went 6-for-7 in a 22–1 rout of the Boston Braves at the Polo Grounds.

 Frisch is tied with Pablo Sandoval for the franchise post-season multi-hit games record of 15.

 St. Louis Cardinals

 After the 1926 season, Frisch was traded—with pitcher Jimmy Ring—to the St. Louis Cardinals in exchange for star Rogers Hornsby.
 After an August 1926 loss in which Frisch had missed a sign, costing the Giants a run, McGraw had loudly berated Frisch in front of the team; Frisch responded by leaving the team, and his previously close relationship with McGraw virtually ended.

+On June 2, 1930, in the 7th inning of a game against the Philadelphia Phillies, Frisch was spiked.
+The ailments he sustained sidelined him for several weeks, coming back for a game against those same Phillies on June 20.

 Playing second base for the Cardinals, Frisch appeared in four more World Series (1928, 1930–31, 1934), bringing his career total to eight.
 He was the driving force of the "Gashouse Gang", the nickname for the Cardinals clubs of the early 1930s, which were built around him to reflect his no-holds-barred approach.
 The Cardinals had won only one pennant before Frisch joined the team; the Giants would win the pennant only once in Frisch's nine seasons as the Cards' regular second baseman.

 Frisch played eleven seasons with the Cardinals.
-In 1931, he was voted the Most Valuable Player in the National League after batting .311 with 4 home runs, 82 RBI and leading the League in stolen bases with 28.
+In 1931, he was voted the Most Valuable Player in the National League after batting .311 with 4 home runs, 82 RBI, and leading the League in stolen bases with 28.
 The 1931 Cardinals also triumphed in the World Series, defeating Connie Mack's defending two-time champion Philadelphia Athletics in seven games.

-Frisch became player-manager of the Cardinals in 1933, and was named to the NL's first three All-Star teams from 1933 to 1935.
+Frisch became player-manager of the Cardinals in 1933 and was named to the NL's first three All-Star teams from 1933 to 1935.
 In 1934, he managed the Cardinals to another seven-game World Series victory—this time over the Detroit Tigers.